apecloud/kubeblocks/docs/user_docs/installation/install-kubeblocks.md

 ---
-title: Install KubeBlocks with Helm
+title: Install KubeBlocks
 description: Install KubeBlocks on the existing Kubernetes clusters with Helm
 keywords: [taints, affinity, tolerance, install, kbcli, KubeBlocks]
 sidebar_position: 3
 sidebar_label: Install KubeBlocks
 ---

-# Install KubeBlocks with Helm
+# Install KubeBlocks

-KubeBlocks is kubernetes-native, you can use Helm to install it.
+KubeBlocks is kubernetes-native, you can use Helm or kubectl with yaml file to install it.
 :::note

 If you install KubeBlocks with Helm, to uninstall it, you have to use Helm too.